icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ```

-Browser VNC access of the serial interface to the cloud servers
+Browser VNC access of the serial interface to the cloud servers.
+To log into the serial port its good to have a default password becasue you cant use keys with this method.

 ```
      BROWSER VNC: 192.168.1.29:6080